Rosales History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Ros, de Ros, Rosas, de Rosas, Rosa, de la Rosa, Rosal, del Rosal, Rosales, de Rosales, Rosete, Rosano, Rosana, Roso and many more.

-Another 83 words (6 lines of text) are included under the topic Early Rosales Notables in all our PDF Extended History products and printed products wherever possible.
+Another 42 words (3 lines of text) are included under the topic Early Rosales Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: